Sweet Desire, Wicked Fate

 By the time she found the road, night had settled in.
 The humidity was smothering her.
 Her body and mind swayed in opposite directions.
 She pulled at her filthy, sweaty shirt, ready to peel it off.
 Her skin itched from Ivan’s poison ivy-tainted slobber.
 Hunching over, she rested her hands on her thighs.
 Her throat was dry.
 She needed water.

 Scared and confused, she reached for her phone.
 Then remembered it was long gone.
 She couldn’t call anyone for help, and no cars ever drove on this dead-end road.
 She had no choice.
-She’d have to walk all the way back to town to their rental house, or else to the so-called mansion.
+She’d have to walk back to town to their rental house, or to the so-called mansion.

 The mansion was closer.

 Jaden finally reached the massive stone wall that guarded Guyon Manor from the rest of the world.
 She opened the iron gate and saw that the house was dark and empty.
 As she walked along the driveway under the arching oak trees, the glow of the moon enhanced the grounds and softened the two-story manor’s flaws.
-Inhaling the fragrance of magnolia blossoms, she watched as lightning bugs flitted through the tall grass.
+Inhaling the fragrance of magnolia blossoms, she watched as lightning bugs wove in and out of the tall grass.

 The house’s beauty faded when she stood in front of it.
 It was dingy white.
 Its shutters sagged like wet dish towels, pulling remnants of screen away from the windows.
-In reality the place was as shabby as the nearby town, Belle Fleur.
+The place was as shabby as the nearby town, Belle Fleur.

-At the back of the house she saw the detached garage.
+At the back of the house was the detached garage.
 It had been the kitchen when it was originally built in the eighteen hundreds.

 The sight of the dilapidated building caused the sores on her skin to burn.
 Were more monsters lurking inside, watching her?